-The Ben Franklin TechVentures2 expansion was designed as a state-of- the-art, sustainable “green” building using the United States Green Building Council’s Leadership in Energy and Environmental Design (LEED) Rating System for new construction.
+The Ben Franklin TechVentures expansion earned a Leadership in Energy and Environmental Design (LEED) Gold rating on the United States Green Building Council’s Rating System for new construction.
 LEED is an internationally recognized standard that promotes sustainability in building design, construction, and operation.

-Ben Franklin Technology Partners’ focus on environmental sustainability in its new facility reflects an understanding of the tremendous importance of saving energy costs, reducing dependence on foreign fuels, and expanding clean energy production to create energy-related jobs in the state.
+Ben Franklin Technology Partners’ focus on environmental sustainability in its new facility reflects an understanding of the tremendous importance of saving energy costs, reducing dependence on foreign fuels, and expanding clean energy production to create energy-related jobs in Pennsylvania.
 LEED buildings benefit the environment, the economy, and society.

 The Importance of LEED Buildings

 Building construction and occupancy account for a significant amount of energy, fresh water, and material resource consumption.
 Every year, buildings consume more than 30% of the total energy and more than 60% of the electricity used in the United States.
 Each day, five billion gallons of drinkable water are used to flush toilets.
 A typical commercial construction project in the United States generates 2.5 pounds of solid waste per square foot of completed floor space.

 By helping to reduce this consumption, green and sustainable building design strategies help to lessen the negative impacts of buildings on the environment.
 They also reduce energy and operating costs over the lifespan of the building.